 Even as less-skilled job opportunities disappear due to automation, “middle-skills” opportunities (which require more than high school but less than a bachelor’s degree) remain plentiful, and employers report that these positions are some of the hardest to fill.
 Stage III of the Foundry College curriculum focuses on preparing students to excel in a middle-skills management role.

-Convincing and Conveying in Business
+Analyzing and Conveying Information in Business

 This course provides a background in common types of business analyses, factors to consider when making decisions in a business context, and how to present decisions and arguments effectively.
 Students learn to prepare business speeches and presentations and practice writing effective memos and reports.